project-hatohol/hatohol/server/README.md

 - You can change password of the created DB by --hatohol-db-user and --hatohol-db-password options.
 - If Hatohol server and MySQL server are executed on different machines, you have to input GRANT statement manually with the mysql command line tool.

+For example, user/password are 'myuser'/'mypasswd' and the IP address of Hatohol server is 192.168.10.50.

+    mysql> GRANT ALL PRIVILEGES ON hatohol.* TO myuser@"192.168.10.50" IDENTIFIED BY 'mypasswd';

 NOTE: If the error of the "ImportError: No module named argparse" occurs Run hatohol-db-initiator (at CentOS 6.5).

 (1.1.a) One is to use EPEL RPM package.